Augmented Equivariant Attention Networks for Microscopy Image Reconstruction

 \section{Conclusion}

-High-resolution EM images are usually desired for better Biomedical and Nanomaterial researches.
-Computational methods that perform super-resolution on low-resolution EM images make it possible to obtain high-resolution EM images more efficiently with lower cost.
-In this work, we consider the super-resolution as an image-to-image transformation and focus on challenges in the case where both high-resolution and low-resolution images in the training dataset are physically captured.
+High-quality microscopy images in terms of resolution or noise level are usually desired for better Biomedical and Nanomaterial researches.
+Computational methods that perform super-resolution and denoising on microscopy images make it possible to obtain high-quality microscopy images more efficiently with lower cost.
+In this work, we consider the microscopy image-to-image transformation and focus on challenges in the case where both high-quality and low-quality images in the training dataset are physically captured.
 To address the challenges, we have introduced the Augmented Equivariant Attention Networks (AEANets), which is able to utilize shared features among images and inter-image dependencies, and preserve the spatially permutation equivariant property for image-to-image transformation.
 We have theoretically analysed the property of the proposed attention operator augmented by shared references and the property of existing attention operators as comparisons.
-In addition, we have conducted experiments to show the effectiveness of AEANets.
+And we have conducted experiments to show the effectiveness of AEANets.